ViharDevalla/minikube-training/README.md

 for i in `kubectl api-resources | awk '{print $1}'`; do kubectl get $i; done
 ```

+*P.S.
+We can get the status of MiniKube using ` minikube status ` to confirm if Minikube is running or not*

 ## Docker inside Minikube
 Since, this project requires a Private Docker image as the container for the pods, we need to export the docker-env to access the local docker registry.

 This can be done by `eval $(minikube -p minikube docker-env)`

+**The Docker build must happen after this step, else the image will not be recognised by minikube**

 ## Deployment and Ingress Manifests
 `deployment.yaml` has the manifest to deploy the server using the container.
 Current manifest uses *1* replica and opens port 80 for access to the container webserver.

 *P.S.
-Dont forget to expose the deployment throught the node port for the Ingress Setup later*
+Dont forget to expose the deployment port using services*

 `ingress.yaml` has the manifest for the **NGINX Ingress Controller** which is used as the **reverse proxy** and the **load balancer** to the server we have deployed.
 This combined with the Deployment allows for good scaling for the server